simonwhitaker/goo-website/src/content/blog/0011-quick-git-server.md

 For the sake of simplicity, on the server (running OS X, remember) I just opened System Preferences > Accounts and added a new user, setting their username to git and giving them a suitably strong password.

 (That's not a perfect solution: it sets git up as a regular user so e.g. they appear in the login screen, but it works fine for me.
-If you want to create a user who doesn't appear in the login screen you can search online for how to do that.)
+If you're using OS X and you want to create a user who doesn't appear in the login screen, see [this Super User answer](http://superuser.com/a/268441/62672) for details.)

 ## Step 2: Set up passwordless SSH